kubevela/kubevela.github.io/docs/deliver-app/webservice.md

 ## Deploying the application

 Click the `Deploy` button on the upper right, it executes the default Workflow.
 Note that each Environment of the application has its workflow.
-On the right of the `Benchmark Config` tab is the environments.
+On the right of the `Baseline Config` tab is the environments.
 Check out the status of the environment and its instance information as you wish.

 ![webservice application env page](../resources/webservice-env.jpg)